mskf3000/Tutorials-and-Cheat-Sheets/PHP.md

 	sudo service apache2 reload

+### Dealing with PHP session ownership issues.

+If the group has been changed, permissions on the PHP session directory need to be changed too:

+    sudo chgrp www-readwrite -R /var/lib/php/session

 ### Resolving PHP session creation issues.

 Sometimes, the ownership of the parent sessions directory are mucked up.
 Check it like this: